 For the one who loves nothing is impossible: there they were on their way without even knowing how they would roll the heavy slab of the entrance.
 They found it open and empty!
-Magdalena ran to give the news to the Apostles.
-Pedro and Juan ran out, they confirmed the fact and … “they went home” (Jn 20, 10).
+Magdalene ran to give the news to the Apostles.
+Peter and John ran out, they confirmed the fact and … “they went home” (Jn 20, 10).

 While she was crying, she looked back at the tomb.
 Why look again if she already knew it was empty?
 Because the one who truly loves does not get tired of trying.
 “She looked for the one she had not found, she looked for him crying and, ignited in the fire of her love, she burned with desires of Him whom she thought had been taken away”.
 4

-I saw him again, her heart found, at last, rest.
+She saw Him again, her heart found, at last, rest.

 “Without the clarity of that light, no light is light”

-What she saw in that exchange of looks is only known to the angels and the saints of Heaven.
-Although we can imagine that in the eyes of Jesus she had contemplated, much more magnificent this time, the same light that had shone on the occasion of his first encounter with Him: lux Christi, light of divine grace, whose power of attraction did not resist .
+What she saw in that exchange of gazes is only known to the angels and the saints of Heaven.
+Although we can imagine that in the eyes of Jesus she had contemplated, much more magnificent this time, the same light that had shone on the occasion of her first encounter with Him: lux Christi, light of divine grace, whose power of attraction she did not resist .

 That is the light that awakens in the soul of every authentic saint, the fire of passionate love for Our Lord Jesus Christ.